bradleye1228/data-science-portfolio-public/APP_WALKTHROUGH.md

 ![Correlation Matrix](screenshots/correlation.png)

-*Visualisation 05: Pearson correlation heatmap for all numeric variables, including observations containing missing reagent entries.
+*Visualisation 05: Pearson correlation heatmap for all numeric variables, excluding observations containing missing reagent entries.
 The heatmap shows generally weak correlations between most variables, with Exercise displaying the strongest relationship with Response (r = −0.57).
 Several reagent variables exhibit extremely strong positive correlations with one another, indicating substantial multicollinearity.*

 The Pearson correlation heatmap shows the linear relationships between all numeric variables. **Exercise** shows the strongest relationship with Response, with a moderate negative correlation of **r = −0.57**.
 Alcohol and Coffee both show weak positive correlations with Response (r = 0.38 and r = 0.29, respectively).